-I live in Florida and my garage faces the sun for most of the day.
+For me, I live in Florida and this has the additional benefit of keeping some of that heat and humidity outside where it belongs.
+Especially since my garage faces the sun for most of the day.

 What good is having an awesome garage if you can’t stand to spend any time in it?

-Currently I’ve got an epoxy floor.
+Currently I’ve got a cheap, painted epoxy floor.
 I’m actually really grateful for this because my builder threw it in for free.
 I guess he liked us…

 But it’s only a year old and it’s already stained and starting to show some damage.

 Yeah…I’m totally rationalizing this one.
-I’ve had my eye on RaceDeck flooring for years.
+I’ve had my eye on RaceDeck and SwissTrax flooring for years.
 This is just an excuse to get it.

 Better garage organization